Rubicon-BV/GlobalAzureBootcamp2018/Lab1/README.md

+# LAB 1 Our main goals for this LAB are:
+### 1. Our first step is to create a QnA Maker service
+### 2. Connect your QnA Maker service to the Azure Bot Service
+### 3. Enable your bot on channels like Skype and Telegram
+### 4. Embed your bot in your own website

 ## 1. QnA Maker

 **Microsoft QnA Maker** is a free, easy-to-use, REST API and web-based service that trains AI to respond to user's questions in a more natural, conversational way.
 Compatible across development platforms, hosting services, and channels, QnA Maker is the only question and answer service with a graphical user interface—meaning you don’t need to be a developer to train, manage, and use it for a wide range of solutions.